Getting Into Engineering

-Each year we welcome young adults as part of the UNIQ and Headstart programmes.
-In 2020, we introduced a new residential programme called Uncover Engineering.
+Each year we welcome young adults as part of the UNIQ and Uncover programmes.

 The UNIQ Summer School aims to replicate the Oxford undergraduate experience - participants live in college, attend lectures and seminars and get expert advice on applying.